SAT-oO/SAT-oO/README.md

 I'm Tina, a Mechatronics Engineering undergrad at University of Waterloo.<br/>
 If you don't see me around, I'm probably busy building rockets or hyperfixating over economics!
 Just trying to diversify my experience as much as I would do to my portfolio 🚀

-- ⚡️ I’m currently working on observability features of distributed systems and sounding rocket controller design.<br/>
+- ⚡️ I’m currently working on observability features of distributed systems and controller firmware design for sounding rockets.<br/>
 - 📈 I’m currently learning blochchain basics and applied math in prep for control theory.<br/>
 - 💡 I’m trying to touch base on my DSA experience from high school.<br/>
 - 🎉 I am looking for a Summer 2026 Coop! <br/>